Symmetry-protected Topological Phases in Spinful Bosons with a Flat Band: Introduction

 A flat band refers to an energy band that is independent of the quasimomentum.
 Usually, a flat band in an optical lattice is the highest band.
 However, by shaking the optical lattices, one can invert the sign of hopping~\cite{PhysRevLett.95.260404, Eckardt_2010,PhysRevB.34.3625, PhysRevLett.67.516, Gro_mann_1992,PhysRevLett.78.2932}, and the flat band thus becomes the lowest band.
 Such lattice shaking techniques have been realized experimentally~\cite{PhysRevLett.99.220403,PhysRevA.79.013611,PhysRevLett.100.190405,PhysRevLett.102.100403, struck2011quantum}.

 Single-body eigenstates of a flat band can usually be chosen to be strictly localized on a finite number of lattice sites.
 Such eigenstates are termed as \textit{compact localized states} (CLSs)~\cite{PhysRevB.99.045107, PhysRevB.95.115309}.
 Different CLSs reside in different patches (regions) of the lattice.
-Short-range interaction between two bosons can only happen when their wave functions have a finite overlap.
-At low temperatures, bosons tend to avoid overlapping each other in order to lower the system's energy.
+Short-range interaction ($s$-wave collision) between two bosons can happen only when their wave functions have a finite overlap.
+(This is natural, because the short-range interaction does not occur unless two particles are very close to each other.)
+At low temperatures, boson wave functions tend to avoid overlapping each other in order to lower the system's energy.
 Let $X$ be a $d$-dimensional lattice with a bottom flat band and $N$ unit cells.
 When $N$ \mbox{spin-$f$} bosons are loaded on $X$, the wave function overlaps can be minimized if each of the $N$ CLSs hosts a boson.
 In other words, $N$ bosons are distributed into $N$ different patches.
 A boson is free to move around within a patch, which gives rise to charge fluctuations in the ground state.
 On the other hand, since all the patches (CLSs) are occupied by bosons (i.e., the whole lattice is fully ``packed" with bosons), partial overlaps between neighboring wave functions are inevitable.
 We notice an analogy between the Hamiltonian that describes the short-range $s$-wave collision among spin-$f$ bosons and the spin-$f$ AKLT Hamiltonian.
 This analogy implies that the wave function overlaps will not cost energy, if the spins of bosons entangle in a clever way similar to a \mbox{spin-$f$} VBS state.
-When certain parameters in the Hamiltonian are fine-tuned, the above configuration becomes the exact and unique ground state, and the state turns out to serve as a representative state of the symmetry-protected phases of the system.
+(Intuitively, since the $s$-wave collision is spin-dependent by its nature, when the bosons are in a certain spin state, the collision between them can be avoided even if the bosons are very close to each other.)
+When certain parameters in the Hamiltonian are fine-tuned, the above configuration (lattice fully packed with CLSs) becomes the exact and unique ground state, and the state turns out to serve as a representative state of the symmetry-protected phases of the system.
 (In this paper, the term ``symmetry-protected phase" refers to either SPT or trivial phase.)
 We find that the phases are determined by the spin or charge fluctuations in the ground state.
+In this paper, we find a large class of models whose ground states can be exactly written down when certain parameters are properly chosen.
+Each model has several on-site and crystalline symmetries.
+Depending on the symmetry, these exact ground states can be in either SPT or trivial phases.
+In particular, in terms of crystalline symmetries, charge fluctuations can play a nontrivial role.